AireBeam Internet Review: Customers Call It “Worth the Money”

 AireBeam: What deals and promotions can you get?

 AireBeam offers a few nifty deals such as free router rental for plans 750Mbps and above.
-As long as you continue to subscribe to a 750Mbps plan or higher and renew your contract, the router will be included in your plan.
+As long as you continue to subscribe to a 750Mbps plan or higher and renew your contract, the router is included in your plan.

 AireBeam also offers referral credit.
 If you refer a friend who ends up signing up for AireBeam, you get a $25 credit on your next bill.